IntentSoftware/docs/articles/tutorials/create-a-module/03-install-and-run-the-module/install-and-run-the-module.md

 ![Selecting Repository and installing Module](images/selecting-repository-and-installing-module.gif)

 ### Assigning the Template Output
-You many have noticed that the `Installation Manager` mentioned an _Unassigned template_ that was created.
+You may have noticed that the `Installation Manager` mentioned an _Unassigned template_ that was created.
 ![Selecting Repository and installing Module](images/unassigned-template-created-example.png) This is important because it's telling us that we need to assign our `MyModules.Entities.EntityBase` template to an output location.
 This is done in the `Visual Studio` Designer.